Anas-Hagras/d-blog/README.md

 - [Scripts Directory Overview](#scripts-directory-overview)
 - [Development Guide](#development-guide)

-## Overview
+## 📋 Overview

 This project automates the process of generating and publishing social media content for blog posts.
 When new blog posts are added to your repository, the system automatically:

-1. Detects new pages
+1. 🔍 Detects new pages
-2. Generates tailored social media content for each platform
+2. ✍️ Generates tailored social media content for each platform
-3. Creates a pull request with the generated content
+3. 🔄 Creates a pull request with the generated content
-4. After merging, publishes the content to configured social media platforms
+4. 🚀 After merging, publishes the content to configured social media platforms

-## Workflow
+## 🔄 Workflow

 The system operates in a two-step workflow:

-1. **Content Generation**:
+1. **Content Generation** 📝:

    - When a new page is added to the `_pages` directory (either from a push to main or a PR)
    - The first GitHub Action is triggered
    - It generates social media content using AI
    - Creates a new PR containing the generated content

-2. **Content Publishing**:
+2. **Content Publishing** 📢:
    - After the content PR is merged to main
    - The second GitHub Action is triggered
    - It publishes the content to the configured social media platforms